containers/bootc/README.md

 by default.
 On the other hand, if your OS update mechanism isn't transactional, then you may want to enable bootupd by default.

-- Why is bootupd a daemon?
+- Is bootupd a daemon?

-It's not, really.
-The name was intended to be "bootloader-upDater" not "bootloader-updater-Daemon"; the choice of a "d" suffix is in retrospect probably too confusing.
+It was never a daemon.
+The name was intended to be "bootloader-upDater" not "bootloader-updater-Daemon".
+The choice of a "d" suffix is in retrospect probably too confusing.

-At a technical level, yes there is a socket-activated systemd service which will spawn a `bootupd.service`.
-However - the service will *very quickly* auto exit.
-There's nothing long-running, so it's not really a daemon.
+bootupd used to have an internally-facing `bootupd.service` and `bootupd.socket` systemd units that acted as a locking mechanism.
+The service would *very quickly* auto exit.
+There was nothing long-running, so it was not really a daemon.

-The rationale behind this design is:
+bootupd now uses `systemd-run` instead to guarantee the following:

-- Using a systemd service provides a robust natural "locking" mechanism.
+- It provides a robust natural "locking" mechanism.
-- Using a systemd service ensures that critical logging metadata always consistently ends up in the systemd journal, not e.g. a transient client SSH connection.
+- It ensures that critical logging metadata always consistently ends up in the systemd journal, not e.g.  a transient client SSH connection.
-- systemd services can easily have sandboxing applied, and while bootupd is obviously privileged we can still make use of some of this.
+- It benefits from the sandboxing options available for systemd units, and while bootupd is obviously privileged we can still make use of some of this.
-- Ultimately, we do probably want a non-CLI API (whether that's DBus or Cap'n Proto or varlink or something else).
-Having a socket (without a defined stable API) is preparatory work for that.
+- If we want a non-CLI API (whether that's DBus or Cap'n Proto or varlink or something else), we will create an independent daemon with a stable API for this specific need.